-Families in Washington have been trusting Regional Hospice and Palliative Care with providing the support and compassionate care their loved ones need since 1983.
+Families in Washington have been trusting Regional Hospice with providing the support and compassionate care their loved ones need since 1983.
 Hospice services can be either in-home or in-patient at our Danbury location.
 Our partners are available to support your loved one and family 24 hours a day.

 Do you have a question?
 Reach out, we can help.